ElementalCognition/glucose/readme.md

 The data is in the form of a csv file with 65,521 rows and 49 columns.
 There are more than 670K (335K pair) of GLUCOSE annotations in the dataset.

 ### Rows
 Each annotation in the dataset comes with a quality rating, which is based on the worker's performance on the corresponding row of response.
-The quality ratings per row should be used for filtering the dataset to be more approporiate for various training or validation purposes.
+We recommend using the quality rating per row for filtering the dataset to be more approporiate for your various training or validation purposes.
 We assume about 10% errors on the calculation of the quality ratings.
 Note that all the data, regardless of quality rating, were collected from workers who passed challenging qualification tasks and were subsequently trained for improved quality on the task.
 For details on how the ratings were created and determined, see the [data quality management document](https://github.com/ElementalCognition/glucose/blob/master/data_collection_quality.pdf).

 The quality ratings are as follows:
 3 = Highest quality.
 General rules display an accurate level of generalization in the general rules.
 Rules make sense and are appropriate for the sentence, given the context.